Skip to Content

 Feel free to swap the type of vinegar you use in this recipe.
 I find plain white vinegar easy to use and readily available, but I know some people prefer using apple cider vinegar, champagne vinegar, white wine vinegar, or rice vinegar in this recipe!

-The color will be different depending on the type of vinegar you use, but the soft onion flavor is a great addition to many types of vinegar!
+The color will differ depending on the type of vinegar you use, but the soft onion flavor is a great addition to many types of vinegar!

 You can use the blossoms from garlic chives in place of regular chive blossoms - they tend to have a stronger onion flavor.